saltukalakus/idiomatic-rust-snippets/src/patterns/creational/intro.md

 3- [Abstract Factory](./abstract-factory.md): Provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 4- [Builder](./builder.md): Separates the construction of a complex object from its representation.
 This pattern is very common and idiomatic in Rust.

-5- [Prototype](./prototype.md): Creates new objects by copying existing ones.
-In Rust, this is implemented using the `Clone` trait.